 Prime Minister Inaugurates 34Th Edition Of Doha International Book Fair

-(MENAFN- Gulf Times) HE Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani inaugurated on Thursday the 34th edition of the Doha International Book Fair (DIBF) under the theme 'From Engraving to Writing.'
+Doha, Qatar: Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani inaugurated on Thursday the 34th edition of the Doha International Book Fair (DIBF) under the theme 'From Engraving to Writing.'
 The fair will run through May 17 at the Doha Exhibition and Convention Center (DECC).

 A number of Their Excellencies Sheikhs and Ministers, as well as heads of diplomatic missions, ranking officials and the guests of the exhibition.